• Skip to main content

 cooking liquid added.

-Add remaining chicken stock and water and stir.
+Step 7.
+Add remaining chicken stock, bouillon, water and stir.

 Attach Instant Pot lid and make sure it is in the sealing designation.